 Is there anything better than a hot drink on a cold winter night?
 And is there any hot drink better than a hot toddy?
 The classic mixture of liquor, spices, honey, and citrus imparts a cozy sense of warmth while also boasting soothing properties for winter-induced coughs and colds.
 While the traditional recipe calls for whiskey, honey, and lemon juice, there are endless ways to tailor a toddy to your needs.
 Prefer Scotch over bourbon? […]

 Few drinks are more luxurious, mouthwatering, and seemingly indulgent than an egg white cocktail.
 The once-feared ingredient — actually totally safe to drink! — is being used by today’s generation of talented bartenders in both superb renditions of long-standing favorites and inventive new creations.
 After a little shake, the result is a silky foam that delivers incredible creaminess, perfectly complementing the tang of sours, the herbaceousness of bitters, or highlighting an eye-catching garnish.
 The original […]

 Like fashion and food, the landscape of cocktails is largely predicted by popular trends.
-Thanks to the resurgence of tiki drinks such as the Jungle Bird, refined disco sips like the Harvey Wallbanger, and anything and everything made with mezcal, 2017 was a fun time for liquor lovers.
+Thanks to the resurgence of tiki drinks such as the Jungle Bird, refined disco sips like the Harvey Wallbanger, and anything and everything made with mezcal, last year was a fun time for liquor lovers.
 But with a new year come new trends and new techniques.
-Here are three things to look out for in 2018.
+Here are three things to look out for in the new year.